Treaty of Pontotoc Creek

 Chickasaw Nation Territory in 1832.
 The remaining Mississippi lands ceded in the Treaty of Pontotoc Creek.

-The Treaty of Pontotoc Creek was a treaty signed on October 20, 1832 by representatives of the United States and the Chiefs of the Chickasaw Nation assembled at the National Council House on Pontotoc Creek in Pontotoc, Mississippi.
-The treaty ceded the 6,283,804 million acres of the remaining Chickasaw homeland in Mississippi in return for Chickasaw relocation on an equal amount of land west of the Mississippi River.
+The Treaty of Pontotoc Creek was a treaty signed on October 20, 1832 by representatives of the United States and the Minkos (Leaders) of the Chickasaw Nation assembled at the National Council House on Pontotoc Creek in Pontotoc, Mississippi.
+The treaty ceded the 6,283,804 acres of the remaining Chickasaw homeland in Mississippi in return for Chickasaw relocation to an equal amount of land west of the Mississippi River.

-The treaty followed an earlier agreement to move west of the Mississippi in 1830 which the Chickasaw refused to honor after discovering the poor nature of the land they received.
-Pressured by the aggression of the State of Mississippi to establish its jurisdiction over the Indians, Chickasaw Chiefs relented in 1832 to President Andrew Jackson's and his representatives offer of relocation in the west.
-The land was ceded to the U.S. with the understanding that the proceeds made in the sale of the land to white settlers would go to the Chickasaw.
-The treaty led to the Chickasaw Trail of Tears, by which the entire Chickasaw Nation emigrated to new territory in present-day Oklahoma in 1837-1838.
+The treaty was preceded by an earlier agreement known as the Franklin Treaty or Treaty with the Chickasaw, 1830, which stipulated that the Chickasaw Nation would cede their lands in present-day Mississippi if tribal leaders found suitable lands west of the Mississippi River.
+The delegation sent to Indian Territory was unsuccessful, and the Franklin Treaty was never ratified by the United States.
+During this period, the United States federal government failed to uphold treaty obligations to remove non-Native intruders and allowed the state of Mississippi to pass legislation that infringed on Chickasaw sovereignty.
+Because of this pressure to remove, Chickasaw Minkos relented in 1832 to President Andrew Jackson's and his representatives' demand of relocation to the west.
+The remaining Chickasaw Homeland was ceded to the U.S. with the understanding that the proceeds made in the sale of the land to white settlers would go to the Chickasaw.
+The treaty led to the Chickasaw Removal, by which the entire Chickasaw Nation emigrated to new territory in present-day Oklahoma in 1837-1847.

 Background

-The treaty was part of the greater Indian Removal policy, originally proposed by President Thomas Jefferson, by which the Five Civilized Tribes were to allow for white settlement in the south by ceding their territory and relocating west of the Mississippi River.
-It was one of several removal treaties signed by the Muscogee, Choctaw, Chickasaw, and Cherokee in the 1830s relocating them to the new territories in present-day Oklahoma and Arkansas.
-The Chickasaw were essentially doomed to removal with the others when, in 1806, Jefferson promised the southern states that the Federal Government would encourage the migration of all Indians to land west of the Mississippi.
+The treaty was part of the greater Indian Removal policy, originally proposed by President Thomas Jefferson, by which the Five Civilized Tribes were to cede their historic homelands and relocate to the lands west of the Mississippi River.
+It was one of several removal treaties signed by the Muscogee, Choctaw, Chickasaw, and Cherokee Nations in the 1830s that relocated them to the new territories in present-day Oklahoma and Arkansas.
+Representatives of the U.S. federal government, including George Washington, had always been interested in removing the Five Tribes from the South to allow for White settlement, and Jefferson verbalized this plan in 1806.
 The other factor underlying the removal of the Indians was land speculation, one of the primary sources of money for the landed aristocracy of the South since the early days of the Virginia colony.
-The trio of Andrew Jackson, John Coffee and James Jackson (unrelated), were each land speculators, militiamen and politicians who worked the cessions of huge tracts of Indians lands, the defeat of Indian resistance and eventually the complete removal of the Chickasaw, as well as the rest of the Five Civilized Tribes, to make way for white settlers –often at great personal profit.
+The trio of Andrew Jackson, John Coffee and James Jackson (unrelated), were each land speculators, militiamen and politicians who worked towards the cession of huge tracts of Native lands, the defeat of Native resistance and eventually the complete removal of the Chickasaw, as well as the rest of the Five Tribes, to make way for white settlers–often at great personal profit.